 To celebrate our new live editor to create dynamic, personalized pop-ups we covered a few advanced use cases to boost sales at any eCommerce store.

-Popup Use Case 1: Using Cart Content to Boost ARV with Cart Thresholds
+Popup Use Case 1: Using Cart Content to Boost AOV with Cart Thresholds

-My favorite technique involves using incentives based on cart thresholds.
+My favorite popup content personalization technique involves using incentives based on cart thresholds.

 Some of the most popular incentives are free shipping, bonus items, or unique discount codes.